UN Register of Conventional Arms

 Not all arms covered

 The Register covers seven categories of arms, which are deemed the most lethal ones.
-Recently, countries decided that small arms could be added to the Register.
+In 2003, countries decided that small arms could be added to the Register.
 Many countries now include small arms in their yearly reports.

 Governments may buy arms domestically